joerob-msft/app-service-msi-tokenvault-dotnet/README.md

 author: joerob-msft
 ---

-# Use Token Vault from App Service with Managed Service Identity
+# Use "Token Vault" from App Service with Managed Service Identity

 ## Background
 For Service-to-Service authentication, the approach so far involved acquiring and then storing associated user access token and refresh token, and using that refresh token to get a token when needed.
 While this approach works well, there are some shortcomings: